 5 PhyloChip™ data indicate the percent of a sample that matches known gene sequences of specific source animals.
 A threshold of 10% and 20% gene sequence match with a known fecal waste source (e.g., human, grazer) was used as evidence of the presence of host fecal waste.
 These data were used for informational purposes, only.

+6 The Lower Laguna de Santa Rosa HUC-12 subwatershed contained a location where the human gene sequence was measured as 9% which is very close to the 10% match threshold for a moderate match.
+Therefore, this HUC-12 subwatershed shows low to moderate evidence of a human fecal waste signature, but strong evidence of impairment and should be highlighted for source control.

-6 7 Salinity at the Jenner Boat Ramp in the Willow Creek HUC-12 meets the statewide bacteria objective’s threshold for saline waters.
+7 Salinity at the Jenner Boat Ramp in the Willow Creek HUC-12 meets the statewide bacteria objective’s threshold for saline waters.
 The statewide objectives for enterococci apply in this HUC-12.

-From these data, two specific findings can be made: 1) The E. coli, enterococci, and public health advisory data provide a rational basis for identifying the HUC-12 subwatersheds that are impaired/polluted and require specific attention with respect to source control and public health protection; 2) The body of data provides a rational basis for identifying areas deserving additional monitoring.
-Table 4.12 provides a summary of all the ambient water quality data collected.
-From these data, the following HUC-12 subwatersheds are identified as impaired/polluted

-Oat Valley Creek-Russian River
+From these data, the HUC-12 subwatersheds below are identified as impaired/polluted based on exceedance of thresholds in the binomial tables in the Listing Policy.
+The Lake Mendocino-East Fork Russian River HUC-12 is newly added to this list as a result of the 2020 reanalysis, which confirmed exceedances of the thresholds in the binomial tables of the Listing Policy during summer months.
+The Sausal Creek-Russian River HUC-12 was taken off the list in 2019, but the 2020 reanalysis confirmed exceedances of the thresholds in the binomial tables of the Listing Policy during winter months.
+The 2020 reanalysis determined that the data collected in the Oat Valley Creek Russian River HUC-12 subwatershed does not surpass the thresholds of the binomial tables in the Listing Policy.

+Lake Mendocino – East Fork Russian River